vnguyenbfb/vnguyenbfb.github.io/_posts/2023-11-23-Superstore Sales Analysis.md

 <br>

-Figure 5 is a list of the underperforming cities in terms of Profit Ratio.
-The cities in Illinois and Texas are the most underperforming cities.
-The cities in Ohio and Pensylvania, although not as serverely, they should be paid attention to as well.
+Figure 5 is a list of the underperforming cities in terms of Profit Ratio. **The cities in Illinois and Texas are the most underperforming cities.** The cities in Ohio and Pensylvania, although not as serverely, they should be paid attention to as well.

+**Philadelphia city should also be paid attention to with its highest sales number of $109,085 among all the cities but has a negative profit ratio of -7.99%.
+This city alone contributes 4.74% of the total business sales.
+(Figure 5)**

 *Figure 5*